neoforged/.github/primers/1.21.2/index.md

 - `net.minecraft.world.level.storage.DimensionDataStorage` now implements `AutoCloseable`
     - The constructor takes in a `Path` instead of a `File`
     - `save` -> `scheduleSave` and `saveAndJoin`
+- `net.minecraft.world.phys.BlockHitResult` now takes in a boolean representing if the world border was hit
+    - Adds in two helpers `hitBorder`, `isWorldBorderHit`
 - `net.minecraft.world.ticks`
     - `ProtoChunkTicks#load` now takes in a list of saved ticks
     - `SavedTick#loadTickList` now returns a list of saved ticks, rather than consuming them